Liberty, God’s Gift to Mankind

 With any ideology, there are always extremes from the left and right of the ideological spectrum.
 With the ideology of liberty; such as in the area of sexuality, the perspective from the far left views sexual liberty as a right for men and women to behave however they desire, creating a mentality where men and women act out on their sexual passions in order to feel liberated.
 On the other hand, the extreme right becomes so puritanical, that it sees attraction to the opposite sex as a near crime against humanity.

-In our Western Culture rooted in Judeo- Christianity, the radical left mentality has taken over the beliefs dealing with liberty, specifically in areas of sexuality.
-Our Western Culture, which once embraced a Judeo-Christian concept of mastery over one's sexual desires, now embraces a mentality of acting on one’s desires anywhere and at any time.
+The United States, which is the most powerful nation in human history, has become entrusted by God with the responsibility of leadership of Western Culture, and liberty.
+In our Western Culture rooted in Judeo- Christianity; the radical left mentality has taken over the beliefs dealing with liberty, specifically in areas of sexuality.
+Before the sexual revolution of the 1960s, most Americans use to completly embrace the Judeo-Christian concept of mastery over one's sexual desires.
+Sadly, most Americans today, now embraces a mentality of acting out on one’s desires; anywhere and at any time.
 This radical left concept of sexuality can be found in the entertainment industry for example, which is infected with it.
-The Janet Jackson breast exposure at the Super Bowl halftime show, is a small example of this infection.
+The Janet Jackson breast exposure at the American Super Bowl halftime show, is a small example of this infection.

 In a majority of Middle Eastern Cultures, the religion of Islam embraces a puritanical concept of sexual behavior.
-Women in these cultures are considered to be so sexually provocative, that they must be forced to hide their physical attributes in order to maintain morality.
-The concept of preserving morality is a noble one indeed, but even though Islam promotes morality which at times can go too far with the burka for example, the religion’s teachings on sexuality is far more liberal than even the concept of sexuality embraced by the far left in America!
+Women in these cultures are considered to be so sexually provocative, that they must be forced to hide their physical attributes, in order to maintain morality.
+The concept of preserving morality is a noble one indeed, but although Islam promotes morality, which at times can go too far with the burka for example; the religion’s teachings on sexuality is far more liberal than the concept of sexuality embraced by the American far left!

-In support of this statement, consider the fact that Muslim men are allowed five wives at once, and are rewarded in heaven with promiscuous relationships with beautiful virgins, who will bow down to their every desire.
-America on the other hand, which is heavily criticized by Islamic nations for being immoral; which at times is called for, refuses to embrace polygamy and the concept of an eternal orgy in heaven, because its founding principles of liberty is built on a loving God, not on a dictatorial God.
+In support of this statement, consider the fact that Muslim men are allowed five wives at once, are rewarded in Heaven with promiscuous relationships with beautiful virgins; who will bow down to their every desire, and see themselves as the superior of the sexes.
+Muslim women on the contrary, are looked at as sexual property.
+There are of course decent Muslim men, who treat women with great respect, but they sadly are a minority in the Islamic world.
+The United States on the other hand, which is heavily criticized by Islamic nations for being immoral (due to Original Sin, sometimes these criticisms are called for), instead sees femininity as something not to oppress; nor to treat women as second class citizens, because the United States' founding principles of liberty, is built on a loving God, not on a dictatorial God.

 During his 2003 State of the Union Address, President George W. Bush reinforced America’s teaching on liberty, when he said: